 heat that occurs during the summertimes.
 There's enough heat up there in the summer to kill any average duck or goose!
 Normally, inside the house in the back of a closet is a perfect spot, UNLESS the closet is subject to excessive humidity build-up.

-The cleaning of older down garments and sleeping bags--- this is an important subject which I will write about in more detail at a later date.
+Washing of sleeping bags and parkas-- the cleaning of older down garments and sleeping bags--- this is an important subject.
+It is related to the general topic of not destroying your expensive down bag by misuse and abuse.
+The picture below shows one of the terrible things that can result.
+This classic Sierra Designs Superlight bag has suffered an interior baffle tearing loose.
+The bag baffle had knotted and trapped a big clump of down.
+It was like a tumor inside the bag, so I did surgery through a 1.5 inch long slit.
+This kind of damage can be the result of over-vigorous stuffing and unstuffing, or perhaps from too many gymnastics inside the bag.
+It can also occur during the process of washing the down sleeping bag....
 The brief warning is NOT to dry clean or machine wash older down items, IN PARTICULAR sleeping bags with their delicate interior structures of baffling...
 Hand washing with a good down soap is the method of choice.
 The key word is GENTLE, GENTLE, GENTLE. ...
 IF you must disregard my cautions, use only an appropriately-sized front loading machine and mild soap, and dry on a verified minimal heat setting in a large commerical dryer, with lots and lots of big dry towels to cushion and absorb moisture.
 Remove item from dryer frequently and very carefully and very gently pull apart the big wads of clumped-up wet down, then continue drying.
 Be prepared to spend at least two hours for drying of larger down items like sleeping bags.
 If you have a truly valuable collector's vintage bag like an old Holubar Expedition bag, or anything that is both old, and collectible, I highly advise that you spend the money (est. $30-40, plus shipping both ways) to have the bag professionally done by a specialist like Rainy Pass Repairs-- and PLEASE be prepared for the possible news that the washing may not be possible if the internal baffling and/or the stitching holding it has become weak or rotted due to age and hard usage (see my page about Repairs of Vintage Gear).

 5 inches would be good to about 25 degrees